rootsdev/nama/README.md

 unfortunate "bump" in scores at 0.4.
 That is, a lot of name pairs in the training data are considered 0.4 similar due to the way the training data was generated.
 This may make the bi-encoder less-accurate than it could be if it were trained instead with the scores from the swivel model.
 (Estimate 1 week.)

+We could consider using the swivel output to re-train the original classifier.
+(Estimate 1 month.)

 ## Archive